MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-understanding-dns.md

 - Authoritative DNS service for name resolution and DNS registration within the tenant virtual network.
 - Recursive DNS service for resolution of internet names from tenant VMs.
 Tenants no longer need to specify custom DNS entries to resolve internet names (for example, www.bing.com).

 You can still bring your own DNS and use custom DNS servers.
-However, by using iDNS, you can resolve Internet DNS names and connect to other VMs in the same virtual network, you don't need to create custom DNS entries.
+However, by using iDNS, you can resolve internet DNS names and connect to other VMs in the same virtual network without needing to create custom DNS entries.

 ## What doesn't iDNS do?

-What iDNS doesn't allow you to do is create a
-DNS record for a name that can be resolved from outside the virtual network.
+iDNS doesn't allow you to create a DNS record for a name that can be resolved from outside the virtual network.

 In Azure, you have the option of specifying a DNS name label that is associated with a public IP address.
 You can choose the label (prefix), but Azure chooses the suffix, which is based on the region in which you create the public IP address.